Jerry Media Facing Federal Lawsuit Over Text Meme

 As Berger points out in his op-ed, much of the scrutiny around Jerry Media stems from the release of the Netflix documentary on the disastrous Fyre Festival, which has been the subject of its own lawsuits, along with its organizer Billy McFarland, for essentially defrauding the public with promoting a luxury music festival that was ill-organized and never took place.
 Jerry Media produced the documentary but also served as the festival’s marketing agency, raising some eyebrows.

-Nevertheless, Tebele said FuckJerry will “no longer post content when we cannot identify the creator and will require the original creators advanced consent before publishing their content to our followers.”
-Since then, FuckJerry accounts have been including “credit and consent” with account names of creators and even calling for formal submissions of content.
+Nevertheless, Tebele said F–kJerry will “no longer post content when we cannot identify the creator and will require the original creators’ advanced consent before publishing their content to our followers.”
+Since then, F–kJerry accounts have been including “credit and consent” with account names of creators and even calling for formal submissions of content.

-This new policy went into effect about a week before Coker’s post.
+This new policy went into effect about a week after Coker’s post.

 For More, See: